MLSDev/development-standards/common/common.md

 ## Source Code Management

-We use Git for source code management. **Please read about the practices we follow in a [Git](https://github.com/MLSDev/development-standards/blob/master/common/git.md) section of this document.**
+We use Git for source code management.

+**Please read about the practices we follow in a [Git](https://github.com/MLSDev/development-standards/blob/master/common/git.md) section of this document.**

-We have a Gitlab-powered server to keep projects we develop for our clients:
+We have a [GitLab](https://about.gitlab.com/)-powered server to keep projects we develop for our clients:
 * http://git.mlsdev.com

-We have a Github account for open-source projects:
+We have a GitHub account for open-source projects:
 * https://github.com/MLSDev

 We can work with client's repositories upon request.
-We have experience with Bitbutcket and Github repository hostings and Subversion and Mercurial SCMs.
+We have experience with Bitbutcket and GitHub repository hostings and CVS, Subversion and Mercurial SCMs.

 ## Continuous Integration